 We may share your PHI with our accountants, consultants and other third parties who we hire for various business activities.
 These third parties also are required to keep your information private.
 For example, we may disclose your PHI to auditors who make sure we comply with the laws that affect us.
 In addition, we may disclose your PHI to consultants who help us review and improve the quality of health care services that you receive.

-Health-Related Benefits and Services: We may use or disclose your PHI to contact you about health-related benefits and services, treatment alternatives that may be of interest to you or appointment reminders.
+Health-Related Benefits and Services: Where permitted by law, we may use or disclose your PHI to contact you about health-related benefits and services, treatment alternatives that may be of interest to you or appointment reminders.
 For example, your name and address may be used to send you our newsletters that contain general health information.
 In addition, we may contact you about health-related products that may be added to or replace your existing benefit plan.

 Required by Law: We may disclose your PHI when we are required to do so by law.
 For example, we must disclose your PHI to U.S. Department of Health and Human Services officials upon their request, so they can determine whether we are complying with federal privacy laws.